-PART IV: POLLUTION PREVENTION PLAN AND BEST MANAGEMENT PRACTICES REQUIREMENTS
+Part IV.
+POLLUTION PREVENTION PLAN REQUIREMENTS

-- 1. In accordance with section 304(e) of the CWA and 40 CFR 122.44(k), the permittee shall develop (or update) and implement a USEPA-approved Pollution Prevention Plan (the "Plan") that includes Best Management Practices ("BMPs").
-The "Plan" will describe the pollution prevention measures or BMPs that specifically apply to the mobile treatment plant.
-The BMPs to be included in the Plan shall be designed to prevent pollutants from entering Apra Harbor/Philippine Sea and other surface waters while maintaining, operating, transporting and/or storing the mobile treatment plant. - 1.
-The Plan must identify the potential sources of pollution which may reasonably be expected to affect the quality of the effluent discharges from the facility; describe and ensure implementation practices which will be used to reduce the pollutants in effluent discharges from the mobile treatment plant; and assure compliance with the terms and conditions of this permit.
-The Plan must be updated within 30 days and implemented within 90 days of the effective date of this permit.
-The Plan must be made available to EPA and GEPA upon request. - 2.
-The Plan shall include the following contents: - a. the identification of a pollution prevention committee (with name of each individual member) or individual(s) (by name or title) within the facility organization responsible for developing, implementing and maintaining the Plan; - b. a description of the facility that includes: - (1) a description of all activities that may be a source of pollutants; - (2) a general location map (e.g., USGS quadrangle, or other map) with enough detail to identify the location of the facility and the receiving waters within one mile of the facility; and - (3) a drainage site map of the area where the mobile treatment plan is stored, maintained, or operated.
-The map shall outline the drainage area of each outfall and identify existing structural control measures that reduce or prevent pollutant discharge into Apra Harbor/Philippine Sea; - c. the name of the nearest receiving water(s) that receives or may receive effluent discharges from the facility; - d. a summary of potential pollutant sources that includes a description of significant materials that will be treated, stored, or disposed while storing, mainlining, or operating the mobile treatment plant and a list of associate pollutant(s) or parameters (e.g., pH, BOD, etc.) for each material or activity; - e. a description of material loading and unloading areas;
+- 1. In accordance with section 304(e) of the CWA and 40 CFR 122.44(k), The permittee shall develop and implement appropriate pollution prevention measures or Best Management Practices ("BMPs") designed to control site runoff, spillage or leaks, sludge or waste disposal, and drainage from raw material storage which are associated with or ancillary to the maintenance, transportation, and storage of petroleum products or other potential pollutants at the facility that may contribute significant amounts of such pollutants to surface waters.
+The permittee shall develop (or update) and implement a Pollution Prevention Plan (the "Plan") that describes the pollution prevention measures or BMPs that specifically apply to the facility. - 2.
+The Plan must identify the potential sources of pollution which may reasonably be expected to affect the quality of the effluent discharges from the facility; describe and ensure implementation practices which will be used to reduce the pollutants in effluent discharges from the facility; and assure compliance with the terms and conditions of this permit.
+The Plan must be submitted to EPA and Guam EPA for approval by 30 days from effective date of permit and implemented by 90 days from effective date of permit. - 3.
+The Plan shall include the following contents: - a. the identification of a pollution prevention committee (with name of each individual member) or individual(s) (by name or title) within the facility organization responsible for developing, implementing and maintaining the Plan. - b. a description of the facility that includes: - (1) a description of the nature of the industrial activity(ies) at the facility; - (2) a general location map (e.g., USGS quadrangle, or other map) with enough detail to identify the location of the facility and the receiving waters within one mile of the facility; and - (3) a drainage site map identifying the directions (using arrows) of storm water and non-storm water flow; location of areas where storm water and non-storm water co-mingle, if applicable; locations of all existing structural BMPs and all surface water bodies; locations of potential pollutant sources and locations of significant materials and activities (e.g., fueling stations, vehicle and equipment cleaning areas, loading/unloading areas, locations used for treatment, storage and disposal of wastes, processing and storage areas, liquid storage tanks, location of transfer of substance in bulk, etc.) that exposed to precipitation; and locations of storm water outfalls.